 In the weeks following the death, you should notify relevant organisations.
 Government departments such as the Passport Office, HM Revenue & Customs and the DVLA should be informed as soon as possible after receipt of the death certificate.
 The person's passport and driving licence should also be returned by post to the DVLA and Passport Office.

-Contact our Estate Planning Lawyers in Sheffield and London Today
+Contact our Estate Planning Lawyers Sheffield

 We understand how difficult it can be to cope following the death of a loved one.
 That is why our lawyers aim to assist you to carry out the necessary steps following a death, taking as much of this burden from your shoulders as possible.
 Our professional and sensitive Estate Planning Solicitors have the necessary skills and experience to deal with these legal procedures quickly and effectively, which helps to minimise any additional stress for you at this difficult time.
 Please do not hesitate to contact us if you have any questions about what to do following the death of someone close to you.